franckverrot/holycorn/README.md

 Holycorn makes it easy to implement a Foreign Data Wrapper using Ruby.

-It is based on top of mruby, that provides sandboxing capabilities the regular Ruby VM "MRI/CRuby" does not provide.
+It is based on top of mruby, that provides sandboxing capabilities the regular Ruby VM "MRI/CRuby" does not implement.

 [![Join the chat at https://gitter.im/franckverrot/holycorn](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/franckverrot/holycorn?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 ## Built-in Wrappers

-Holycorn embeds its own gems at compile-time, as this is the way to work with gems with mruby.
+Holycorn is the combination of the mruby VM, some supporting gems (some basic libraries and some more advanced ones), and custom code that implement the actual foreign data wrappers.

 All the following wrappers are currently linked against Holycorn: